oroinc/documentation/user_guide/user_management_users.rst

 ^^^^^^^^^^^^^^^

-The "Access Settings" section contains all the :ref:`organizations <user-management-organizations>` and :ref:`business units <user-guide-user-management-bu>` available in the system.
+The "Access Settings" section contains all the :ref:`organizations <user-management-organizations>` and :ref:`business units <user-management-bu>` available in the system.
 Check the boxes to assign the user to an organization/business unit.

 .. image:: ./img/user_management/user_access.png